ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## detach_not_byte_identical_parts {#detach_not_byte_identical_parts}

-Controls what to do with non byte-identical parts of [ReplicatedMergeTree](../../engines/table-engines/mergetree-family/replication.md) tables: remove or detach them.
-Activate this setting if you need to analyse parts later.
+Enables detaching a part instead of removing it if the part differs from other replicas after a merge or a mutation.
+Activate this setting if you want to analyse such parts later.

+The setting is applicable to [replicated MergeTree](../../engines/table-engines/mergetree-family/replication.md) tables.

 Possible values:

--   0 — Non byte-identical parts are removed.
+-   0 — Parts are removed.
--   1 — Non byte-identical parts are detached.
+-   1 — Parts are detached.

 Default value: `0`.